New office building planned for downtown Charleston may ask for hotel rooms instead

 There are provisions in the new rules to prevent existing offices, residential units and retail spaces from being replaced by hotel uses.

-The request at the planned office development at 82 Mary Street is for a 225-room hotel.
-At that number of rooms, the development would have to meet the city's updated requirements to be considered "full service," which include providing at least 20,000 square feet of meeting space and amenities like a full-service restaurant on-site.
+Since the office building planned at 82 Mary Street doesn't exist yet and was only an approved concept, the section in the ordinance that addresses office space use wouldn't apply, said city planning director Jacob Lindsey.

 Design plans for a mixed-use building with offices and parking have already received final approval from the city's Board of Architectural Review, one of the last hurdles before starting construction on a project.
-That approval was granted in April of this year, but an earlier iteration of the project received its first initial OK from the board several years ago, in summer 2016.
+That approval was granted in April of this year, but an earlier iteration of the project received its initial OK from the board several years ago.

 Want to receive this newsletter in your inbox every Monday and Thursday?
 Sign up for free.